jadhvank/tc_regulation/README.md

   - Generates safe SELECT-only SQLite for tables: `schema_columns`, `files`, `rows`, `fts_rows` (scoped by `session_id`).
   - Enforces read-only, injects LIMIT (default `SQL_MAX_ROWS`), times out on long queries.
   - Adds a compact SQL summary to context; responses include a `sql` source entry.
+- DB context:
+  - A compact per-session summary of files, columns and types, and row counts.
+  - Used to bias intent classification and included as a `[DB]` section in prompts.

 ## Tests
 ```bash